“The only way to build authority is through content.”

 The testimonial says, “Other people have worked with this company and had a good experience.
 I probably will too.”

 Here are some examples from one of our member sites:

 Why are high-quality testimonials such a big deal?

-If used correctly, testimonials for your real estate business do a few important things for website visitors (and for your conversion rate).
+If used correctly, testimonials for real estate agents and investors do a few important things for website visitors (and your conversion rate).

 - Completely eradicate concerns that prospects had about working with your business.